 “Ears are built to mostly hear communication sounds but when we construct specialized machines that can detect and analyze body sounds and vibrations, we can provide diagnostic tools that can contribute to saving and improving patient’s lives.
 This is what I find most interesting.”
 Mansy said.

-By spending time talking to physicians at Rush Medical College in Chicago, where he a faculty member before joining UCF, Mansy said he became aware that traditional tools such as the electrocardiogram (EKG) don’t provide doctors sufficient information to monitor heart failure patients.
+By spending time talking to physicians at Rush Medical College in Chicago, where he was a faculty member before joining UCF, Mansy said he became aware that traditional tools such as the electrocardiogram (EKG) don’t provide doctors sufficient information to monitor heart failure patients.
 While an EKG can trace the electrical signals that cause the heart to beat, it does not provide information about the actual pumping action or the health of the heart muscle.

 In heart failure patients, the heart struggles to pump sufficient blood to the rest of the body.
 While a normal heart pumps about 50 to 70 percent of the blood inside it, the percentage drops below normal values for most of those with heart failure.
 This situation can lead to tiredness and fatigue, confusion and impaired thinking, nausea, buildup of fluid in the body and lungs, shortness of breath, persistent coughing, and increased heart rate as the weakened heart tries to work even harder.